m4r1k/k8s_5g_lab/README.md

 ```
 Let's move then to the configuration of NTP through Chrony

-* Allow Chrony to provide NTP to any host in the OCP Baremetal Network
+* Allow Chrony to provide NTP to any host in the `DPG110 - Baremetal` Network
 * If running, restart the service
 * If not configured to start at boot, enable and start it now